paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-169-military-construction-and-military-family-housing.md

 ### Statutory Notes

 #### References in Text
-[Section 101(e) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section101/e&num=0&edition=prelim), referred to in subsec. (f)(4), was redesignated [section 101(f) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section101/f&num=0&edition=prelim), and a new subsec. (e) of section 101 was added, by Pub.
+[Section 101(e) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section101/e&num=0&edition=prelim), referred to in subsec. (e)(4), was redesignated [section 101(f) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section101/f&num=0&edition=prelim), and a new subsec. (e) of section 101 was added, by Pub.
 L. 118–31, div.
 A, title XVII, § 1713(a), Dec.
 22, 2023, 137 Stat.
 625.

 #### Prior Provisions
 A prior section 2864, added Pub.
 L. 101–189, div.
 B, title XXVIII, § 2807(a), Nov.
 29, 1989, 103 Stat.
 1648; amended Pub.
 L. 104–106, div.
 A, title X, § 1062(g), Feb.
 10, 1996, 110 Stat.
 444, related to military construction contracts on Guam, prior to repeal by Pub.
 L. 109–364, div.
 B, title XXVIII, § 2810(a), Oct.
 17, 2006, 120 Stat.
 2470.

 #### Amendments
+2025—Subsecs. (e), (f).
+Pub.
+L. 119–60 redesignated subsec. (f) as (e) and struck out former subsec. (e).
+Prior to amendment, text of subsec. (e) read as follows: “Nothing in this section shall supersede the requirements of [section 2859(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2859/a&num=0&edition=prelim).”

 2023—Subsec. (f)(4), (6).
 Pub.
 L. 118–31 redesignated par.
 (6) as (4).

 2021—Subsec. (a)(2)(E).
 Pub.
 L. 117–81, § 2832(a), inserted “and military installation resilience” before period at end.